Human Research | Environmental Exposure | Biological & Physiological Response

-This page outlines ongoing and completed human-centred research studies examining how environmental exposures influence biology systems.
-The work spans cumulative, environmental toxic load, detoxification responses, electromagnetic exposure, and frequency based influences, using observational study design, microscopy, pattern-based analysis to document biological change over time.
+This page brings together completed and ongoing human-centred research studies examining how environmental exposures influence biological systems.
+The work spans cumulative environmental toxic load, detoxification responses, electromagnetic exposure, and frequency-based influences, using observational study design, microscopy, and pattern-based analysis to document biological change over time.

 Detoxification & Environmental Exposure Studies